Natural-Twenty/SimpleGame/README.md

 In the week 10 lab, your tutor will ask you questions, and assign marks based on your answers to these questions (and also through offline marking when appropriate).

-## Assessment

-You will be assessed on your ability to apply what you have learnt in this course as well as your ability to produce a significant piece of software.

 In cases where the client has not been explicit in their requirements, you will need to make your own design decisions with your partner.
 However, this does not mean you can ignore whatever requirements the client has given you.
-You may be asked to justify any assumptions you have made during marking.

 You are expected to use git appropriately by committing regularly with meaningful commit messages and using feature branches to manage significant changes.
 Similarly, you should use the task board to coordinate work with your partner.
 You will need to take the principles you learnt from COMP1531 and apply them here.